mlzxy/caffe-fpga-opencl/README.md

 - [ ] Implement `mergeLayer/concatLayer`, then it will basically be able to handle arbitrary structure network.

-Besides above, I sincerely think this project could be used as an research basis for OpenCL FPGA design parameter tuning for deep learning application, which I am very interested in.
+- [ ] Besides above, this project is good for an research basis for OpenCL FPGA design parameter tuning for neural network application, which I am very interested in and willing to dig in :smiley: